FLPP preparing for Europe's next-generation launcher

 A launch vehicle is a complex system conceived to deliver a payload to a given orbit by providing the right altitude and velocity for orbit injection.
 This has to be achieved at the minimum launch cost possible and with the maximum reliability and overall quality of launch service.

 Launcher systems activities aim to identify and study advanced vehicle concepts and possible evolutions of operational launchers that meet top-level mission requirements, and fulfil both technical and programmatic aspects.

 These activities regularly integrate the updated maturity state of technologies.

 Technology activities aim to mature enabling technologies through ground testing or flight experimentation.
 The objective of the technology maturation activities is to reach TRL 6, which is considered to be the adequate level to mitigate risks before entering in a firm development.

 Specification, development and tests of integrated demonstrators

-While technology maturation increases individual technology readiness levels, it becomes necessary to integrate different technologies on a single platform.
+While technology maturation increases individual technology readiness levels, it becomes necessary to integrate different technologies on a single platform to address critical system integration competence and predevelop candidate systems.

-This allows to raise the Integration Readiness Level (IRL), where IRL 2 is considered to be the adequate level to mitigate risks before entering in a firm development.
+This can raise the Integration Readiness Level (IRL), where IRL 4 is considered to be the adequate level to mitigate risks before entering in a firm development.

 Technology Development and Verification Plan (TDVP)